tonyskidmore/titanic-ml-model/README.md

 pre-requisite data science skills to produce a model that could produce output to create a submission to the competition.

 You could say this is cheating, and you are just the copying and pasting code to get a result, which is right.
-But there is an overall contextual learning capability, in that from only understanding the requirement you are able to get a working output that you can then drill into to understand the solution.
+But there is an overall contextual learning opportunity in using this method, in that from only understanding the requirement you are able to get working output that you can then drill into to understand the generated solution.

 For example: